-Lastly, I’ve had travel or lodging paid for by Edmunds, TV Land (to record a spot on its “Best Night In” program), the organizers of the IFA trade show in Berlin (it covered much of the travel costs of a group of U.S. journalists in 2012 and 2013), the U.S. Fish and Wildlife Service (I spoke on a panel about social media at its Shepherdstown, W.V. training center), the Influence HR conference in San Francisco (I talked about journalism-PR interactions on a panel there), the PR Summit conference in the same city (where I was on a panel about the intersections of blogging and journalism) and Techonomy 13 in Tucson (a sponsor, Ford, paid airfare and lodging for myself and other journalists) and Tech Cocktail’s Celebrate conference (doing a “fireside chat” interview got me a free room in Vegas).
+Lastly, I’ve had travel or lodging paid for by Edmunds, TV Land (to record a spot on its “Best Night In” program), the organizers of the IFA trade show in Berlin (it covered much of the travel costs of a group of U.S. journalists in 2012, 2013 and 2014), the U.S. Fish and Wildlife Service (I spoke on a panel about social media at its Shepherdstown, W.V. training center), the Influence HR conference in San Francisco (I talked about journalism-PR interactions on a panel there), the PR Summit conference in the same city (where I was on a panel about the intersections of blogging and journalism), Techonomy 13 in Tucson (a sponsor, Ford, paid airfare and lodging for myself and other journalists) and Tech Cocktail’s Celebrate conference (doing a “fireside chat” interview got me a free room in Vegas).
 I’ve also had CEA cut me a break on CES lodging in 2012, 2013 and 2014 in return for leading brief tours of a few show-floor exhibits.

 It may be more enlightening to note the technological ties I have.
 The limited range of software, hardware and services I use every day is likely to inform my coverage, in one way or another, and you should keep that in mind as you read my work.
 Please don’t interpret all the following as endorsements–I made these choices for reasons you might find irrelevant or worse, depending on your situation.

 - Home broadband comes courtesy of a Verizon Fios connection.
-We only get the basic $50 plan: 15 Mbps down, 5 Mbps up but now 15 Mbps each way.
+We only get the basic $50 plan: 15 Mbps down, once 5 Mbps up but now 15 Mbps each way.

 - We don’t pay anybody for conventional TV service, having dumped our satellite service in 2009 in favor of a mix of over-the-air and Internet delivery (including Netflix, Amazon Prime and Hulu streaming through apps on our 2009-vintage Sony TV).